Everything You Want To Know About Sexually Transmitted Infections

-What Is An Sexually Transmitted Infection?
+What Is A Sexually Transmitted Infection?

 A sexually transmitted infection (STI) is an infection that spreads from one person to another through sexual activities such as vaginal, oral, or anal sex (NICD, 2022).
 STIs affect anyone who is sexually active and do not discriminate based on nationality, race, ethnicity, religion, gender, sexual orientation, or economic status (NICD, 2022).